MarcDiethelm/xtc/README.md

 There are some things you can do that will make development so much more easy:

 * You can run Grunt directly in the IDE.
 Any errors during asset parsing will be immediately pointed out to you.
-I you have the Command Line Tools plugin installed, open the Tools menu and select 'Run Command...'.
+If you have the Command Line Tools plugin installed, open the Tools menu and select 'Run Command...'.
 Enter `grunt` in the input line.
 Just make sure you have installed Grunt CLI globally with `npm install -g grunt-cli`.
 * You can run/restart Node directly in the IDE.
 If you have the Node.js plugin installed create a Run configuration